www.tdmckinnon.com

 By the time my sixth birthday came around we were all pretty used to being without Da and Geordie, even Ma had stopped crying at night.
 In fact she got an old single bed from Mrs McKracon around the corner and moved back to share the room with Lizy.
 Life goes on.

 By the time I was eight years old Lizy was working in Woolworths, Durham City, and Ma was only working her day job at the factory.
-Maggie, Jo and I had more chores to do, but that’s to be expected, they got done without too much fuss most of the time.
+Maggie, Jo and I had more chores to do, but that was to be expected, they got done without too much fuss most of the time.

 Lizy got a boyfriend, Bobby; he came around a couple of times a week and we all watched the television: a joint family Christmas present.
-At half-past-eight I would go to bed, Jo would go to bed at nine, Maggie at half-past-nine and Ma’ at ten o’clock.
+At half past eight I would go to bed, Jo would go to bed at nine, Maggie at half past nine and Ma’ at ten o’clock.
 Lizy and Bobby would then have the place to themselves until eleven o’clock when Bobby went home and Lizy locked the door.

 School was always a mixed bag of tricks.
 I wasn't one of the in-crowd.
 How could I be?
 I didn’t have a dad.
 I wasn’t bad at my lessons: how hard could it be at eight years old?
-But even as young as eight I wondered what the point was: I’d have to go down the pit to help support the family; you don't need an education to work in a coalmine.
+But even as young as eight I wondered what the point was; I’d have to go down the pit to help support the family; you don't need an education to work in a coalmine.

 By the time I was nine things had changed again; Lizy got married.
 Ma said it was a shotgun wedding, and I remember being confused because I couldn’t see any guns.
-Lizy and her new husband, Bobby, moved in after the wedding, and there was a reshuffle, as Ma put it.
+Lizy and her new husband, Bobby, moved in after the wedding and, as Ma put it, there was a reshuffle.
 Bobby and Lizy moved into my room and took over my double bed, I moved in to share Jo-Jo’s room and got the old single bed Bobby brought from home, and Maggie moved in with Ma.
 Oh yes, and all this when Lizy was three months pregnant.
 Lizy worked for another five months or so before she got too big, but with Ma still working and Bobby working down the pit, financially, things didn’t change that much.

 As my tenth birthday came around Lizy had just had her second baby daughter; Bobby managed to get them the house around the corner after old Mrs McKracon died.
 Maggie left school and took over Lizy’s job at Woolworths and she and Ma were now supporting the house.
-"Life's a bit of a struggle," I can remember Ma saying, "but at least we still have a roof over our head."
+"Life's a bit of a struggle," I can remember Ma saying, "but at least we still have a roof over our heads."
 I can’t ever remember having new clothes; I always wore Geordie’s old hand-me-downs.

-I wanted to do my bit too; ever year since the cave in I'd tried all the paper shops for a job; always with the same answer: "Sorry son you're too young."
+I wanted to do my bit too; every year since the cave in I'd tried all the paper shops for a job; always with the same answer: "Sorry son you're too young."

 The year I turned eleven, at the very first shop, Mr Cameron told me he'd give me a job.

-Starting at five o'clock in the morning; I still had my daily chores prior to delivering my papers before and after school, so when I eventually got home for tea at about half-past-five I was usually pretty tired.
+Starting at five o'clock in the morning; I still had my daily chores prior to delivering my papers before and after school, so when I eventually got home for tea at about half past five I was usually pretty tired.
 I generally fell asleep in front of the telly before seven o'clock when Ma would give me a shake, "Off to bed with you, son.
 Bed's the place for sleepin'."

-I earned twelve-shillings-and-sixpence a week and helped to support the house by paying for my own school dinners; that was five bob a week.
-I had my fair share of fights, no more or less than the average eleven year-old I suppose, but I did seem to get beaten a fair bit.
 "It's the lack of a male role model," Lizy said.
 My sisters did tend to be a bit overprotective.
-I joined the local National Coal Board boxing club; it was well worth the nine-pence a session, twice a week, from my hard earned newspaper money.
+I joined the local National Coal Board boxing club; it was well worth the ninepence a session, twice a week, from my hard earned newspaper money.
 After a while I proved I was going to be a stayer and Mr Fizgerrald, the trainer and the local greengrocer, took me under his wing.

-“You've got very fast reflexes son; never quite seen anything quite like them, but you’re a skinny wee bugger, John,” he said, “You’ve got to try and eat a bit better.”
+“You've got very fast reflexes son; never seen anything quite like them, but you’re a skinny wee bugger, John,” he said, “You’ve got to try and eat a bit better.”

 “But we can’t afford it, sir!...
 I wish we could… I’m always starvin'.”

+“You’ve got the paper run that comes past my shop haven’t you… if you call in when you’re passing in the mornings I’ll give you some fruit to take home.”
 The next morning he gave me a couple of apples and pears, and a grapefruit.
 “The grapefruit’s important for vitamin C,” he said, and every morning he gave me some fruit: sometimes apples and pears, sometimes an orange or a banana, but always a grapefruit.
 “And drink a glass of water first thing… it cleans out your kidneys."
-A glass of water and a grapefruit became part of my morning regime for life.
+A glass of water and a grapefruit became part of my morning regime for the rest of my life.

-This next episode is one of those clear snapshots: I'm fourteen going on fifteen, Maggie got married the previous year; she and her husband, Martin, and their two month old baby son, little Graham, live in my old room.
 Jo’s a hairdresser’s apprentice in Durham; she doesn’t have a regular boyfriend.
 In fact she’s getting a bit of a name for herself: just last week, I had to give one of the boys down the street a bit of a seeing-to for bad-mouthing her.

-I’ve been boxing for a couple of years now, I’ve had eighteen straight wins; three weeks ago I won the under fifteens A B A championships in Newcastle.
 Ma’s not very well, she’s still working, but she’s looking shocking these days: a shadow of her former self, she's barely forty but looks seventy.
-I’ll be leaving school in a couple of months and going down the pit; maybe Ma can quit that bloody factory at last.
+I’ll be leaving school in a couple of months and going down the pit; maybe then Ma can quit that bloody factory at last.

-Ma was taken to hospital last night when I was at boxing training.
-She’s never been one to complain; wouldn’t go to the doctors, we all thought she was just tired-out.
-By the time I get to the hospital she has passed away: tuberculosis they say.
-All the same people are at Ma’s funeral as were at Da and Geordie’s, but this time I recognise all of them; and this time I really am an orphan.
-I don’t have to worry about being the only one not crying this time: I’m shedding more tears than my sisters.
 Martin and Maggie took over the tenancy of the house and I no longer had to go straight down the pit.
 I wasn't going to stay on at school though; I’d left it too late.
 In anticipation of going down the mine I’d done no work at school.
 A couple of my teachers told me that I’d be wasting my life and it’s never too late to get stuck into my education, but I knew what I was going to do.
-An army recruiting officer had come to the school a couple of weeks previously, recruiting for the Junior Leaders; I hadn't known you could join the army at fifteen.
-I'd been interested but hadn’t allowed myself to get too exited; at the time I thought I was going down the pit.

-Chapter 3: THE PROFESSIONAL
+Chapter 3: The Professional

 I somehow got through the entrance exam and was accepted into the Junior Parachute Company.
 At the end of August I boarded the London train, bound for Malta Barracks in Aldershot, the home of the Junior Parachute Company.

-That first day at Malta Barracks is one of the clearest memories of my life; the day I put away children's thoughts for ever; the day I became a soldier.
+That first day at Malta Barracks is one of the clearest memories of my life; the day I put away children's thoughts forever; the day I became a soldier.

 Collecting my gear from the quartermaster's stores, following directions to the barrack-room, I stagger in and drop my gear on the floor before collapsing, exhausted onto my bed: all in all it's been a pretty long day.